Riaz-Mahmud/FamilySafe---Password-Manager/README.md

 We welcome contributions from the community!
 Whether you're a developer, designer, or security enthusiast, there’s a place for you in the FamilySafe project.

 Some areas we're particularly interested in exploring:
--   **Browser Extension**: Build a browser extension for autofilling credentials.
+-   **Browser Extension & Smart Sync**: Build a browser extension for autofilling credentials.
 This would be the foundation for features like **Smart Sync**, which could suggest saving passwords for frequently visited sites by analyzing local browser history securely.
--   **Memory Vault - Generational Memory Keeper**: A major feature focused on securely preserving life memories and digital family history.
-This would create a living, encrypted digital heirloom for future generations.
-Core concepts include:
-    -   **Legacy Messaging**: Secure, time-locked audio or text messages to be delivered to loved ones in the future.
-    -   **Advice Capsules**: Encrypted notes attached to life milestones (e.g., "When you go to college, read this").
-    -   **Story Cards**: Structured templates to share family origin stories with photos and values.
-    -   **Family Time Capsule**: Configure memories to unlock on specific future dates.
 -   **Localization & Internationalization**: Help make FamilySafe accessible to a global audience.
 -   **Third-Party Integrations**: Develop a plugin or extension system for integrating with other services.
 -   **Enhanced Testing**: Improve our test coverage with more unit, integration, and end-to-end tests.
 -   **CI/CD Workflow Improvements**: Help streamline our development and deployment pipeline.

-### Advanced Contribution Idea: "Digital DNA" Behavioral Biometrics

-This is a proposal for a sophisticated, privacy-first identity recovery system using behavioral biometrics as a fallback verification method.

-#### 🔐 Purpose:
-To create a secure identity recovery path for users who have lost their master password AND their recovery kit, by verifying their identity through unique behavioral patterns.

-#### 💡 Core Concept:
-The system continuously and passively learns a user's unique patterns—such as typing rhythm, mouse movement, and navigation habits—to create a "behavioral fingerprint."
-This fingerprint is stored in an encrypted state and can be used to verify the user's identity with a certain confidence level during a recovery attempt.

-#### 🏛️ Proposed Architecture & Firebase Implementation

-This architecture is designed to be privacy-first, adhering to the zero-knowledge principles of the app.

-**Phase 1: Behavioral Data Collection (Client-Side)**
--   **What:** Capture raw behavioral data using JavaScript event listeners.
-    -   **Typing Rhythm:** Record timestamps and keycodes for `keydown` and `keyup` events.
-Analyze metrics like flight time (time between releasing one key and pressing the next) and dwell time (time a key is held down).
-    -   **Mouse/Touch Dynamics:** Track mouse velocity, acceleration, click patterns, and touch gesture paths (`touchstart`, `touchmove`, `touchend`).
-    -   **Navigation Patterns:** Log sequences of UI interactions (e.g., time spent on `Settings` page vs. `Passwords` page).
--   **Privacy:** This raw data is highly sensitive and **must never leave the user's device**.
-It is used only for the next phase.

-**Phase 2: On-Device Profile Generation (Client-Side)**
--   **What:** The raw behavioral data is processed on-device into an abstract statistical model—the "behavioral fingerprint."
-This is not the raw data itself, but a mathematical representation (e.g., a vector of means, standard deviations, and other statistical moments).
--   **Tools:**
-    -   **TensorFlow.js (TFLite for Web):** A lightweight on-device ML library can be trained to create a robust user model.
-The app would collect data passively and, once enough is gathered, train or update a small model locally in the browser.
-    -   **Custom Logic:** Alternatively, a non-ML statistical model can be created by calculating and storing key metrics.
--   **Privacy:** The training and processing happen entirely in the user's browser.
-The server never sees the raw behavioral data.

-**Phase 3: Secure Fingerprint Storage (Client-Side Encryption -> Firestore)**
--   **What:** The generated behavioral fingerprint (the abstract model) is encrypted using the user's unique encryption key (the same one used for passwords, derived from their master password).
--   **Tools:**
-    -   **`crypto.ts`:** Use the existing `encryptData` function.
-    -   **Firestore:** The encrypted fingerprint is stored in a dedicated document in the user's private Firestore collection (e.g., `/users/{uid}/behavioral_fingerprints/{deviceId}`).
-Storing it per-device allows for device-specific patterns.
--   **Privacy:** The server only ever stores an encrypted blob that it cannot read, maintaining the zero-knowledge principle.

-**Phase 4: Identity Verification During Recovery (Client + Firebase Functions)**
--   **Flow:**
-    1. User starts a recovery flow and is prompted to perform a series of actions (e.g., "Type the following sentence," "Move your mouse to the target").
-    2. A **live behavioral fingerprint** is generated on-device from these actions.
-    3. The app fetches the **encrypted stored fingerprint** from Firestore.
-    4. The user is prompted for their master password.
-This is **only** used locally to decrypt the stored fingerprint. *If the user has forgotten it, this system cannot work as a standalone.* It's best used as a *secondary* factor alongside a weakened-but-not-forgotten password or another factor.
-    5. Both the live fingerprint and the now-decrypted stored fingerprint (both abstract models, not raw data) are sent to a secure Firebase Function.
--   **Tools:**
-    -   **Firebase Functions:** The Function receives the two abstract fingerprints.
-Its sole job is to run a comparison algorithm (e.g., cosine similarity, Euclidean distance) and return a confidence score (0-100).
-The comparison logic is kept on the server to prevent it from being reverse-engineered on the client.
-    -   **Firebase App Check:** This is **critical**.
-The Firebase Function must be protected with App Check to ensure that only legitimate instances of your app can request a comparison.
-This prevents replay attacks and abuse of the verification endpoint.
--   **Result:** Based on the confidence score returned by the Function, the app can decide to either grant access or trigger another verification step (like the secret recovery key).

-#### 🤝 How to Contribute
-Developing this feature would involve:
--   Researching and implementing lightweight data capture scripts for typing and mouse dynamics.
--   Designing a robust statistical model for the behavioral fingerprint.
--   Integrating TensorFlow.js for on-device model training and inference.
--   Building the secure Firebase Function for fingerprint comparison.
--   Designing the UI/UX for the data collection and recovery challenge phases.

-If you have expertise in machine learning, browser security, and front-end development, this is a challenging and rewarding feature to lead.
+Below are proposals for advanced features that would require significant architectural work and expertise.

+### 💡 Advanced Feature Proposal: "Memory Vault"

+-   **Purpose**: To securely preserve important life memories and digital family history, creating a living, encrypted digital heirloom for future generations.
+-   **Core Concepts**:
+    -   **Legacy Messaging**: Record secure, time-locked audio or text messages to be delivered to a loved one in the future (e.g., when they turn 18).
+    -   **Advice Capsules**: Encrypted notes attached to life milestones (e.g., "When you go to college, read this").
+    -   **Story Cards**: Structured templates to share family origin stories with photos and values.
+The current "Memories" feature is the first step toward this.
+    -   **Family Time Capsule**: Configure memories to unlock on specific future dates.

+### 📍 Advanced Feature Proposal: "Geo-Smart Vaults"

+-   **Purpose**: To add a layer of physical security by allowing access to specific vaults only from trusted geographical locations (e.g., "Bills Vault" only opens at home).
+-   **Security Warning**: A purely client-side implementation of this is **not secure**, as browser location can be easily spoofed.
+A robust implementation is required.
+-   **Proposed Architecture**:
+    1.  **Per-Vault Encryption**: Each vault must have its own unique encryption key, separate from the user's master key.
+    2.  **Key Wrapping**: The user's master key is used to encrypt each individual vault key.
+These encrypted vault keys are stored in Firestore.
+    3.  **Location Verification**: When accessing a geo-locked vault, the app sends the device's current coordinates to a secure Firebase Function.
+    4.  **Conditional Key Release**: The Firebase Function verifies if the coordinates are within the vault's pre-defined geofence. **Only if the location is valid** does the function return the *encrypted vault key* to the client.
+    5.  **Client-Side Decryption**: The client uses the master key to decrypt the received vault key, which it can then use to decrypt the vault's contents.
+This ensures that the client never has access to the vault's key unless the physical location is verified by the server.

+### 🧬 Advanced Feature Proposal: "Digital DNA" Behavioral Biometrics

+-   **Purpose**: To create a secure identity recovery path for users who have lost their master password AND their recovery kit, by verifying their identity through unique behavioral patterns.
+-   **Core Concept**: The system continuously and passively learns a user's unique patterns—such as typing rhythm, mouse movement, and navigation habits—to create a "behavioral fingerprint."
+-   **Proposed Architecture**:
+    1.  **Behavioral Data Collection (Client-Side)**: Capture raw data (e.g., `keydown` timings, mouse velocity) locally in the browser.
+This data **never** leaves the device.
+    2.  **On-Device Profile Generation (Client-Side)**: Use a library like **TensorFlow.js** to process the raw data into an abstract statistical model (the "fingerprint").
+This model, not the raw data, is what gets stored.
+    3.  **Secure Fingerprint Storage**: The generated fingerprint is encrypted using the user's key and stored in a private Firestore collection.
+The server only ever sees an encrypted blob.
+    4.  **Identity Verification (Client + Firebase Functions)**:
+        -   During recovery, a user performs a challenge (e.g., types a sentence).
+A live fingerprint is generated.
+        -   The app fetches the encrypted stored fingerprint.
+The user is prompted for their master password **only** to decrypt this stored fingerprint locally.
+        -   Both the live and the decrypted stored fingerprints (both are abstract models) are sent to a secure Firebase Function.
+        -   The Function, protected by **App Check**, compares the two fingerprints and returns a confidence score.
+        -   Based on the score, the app either grants access or requires another recovery method.

 ## Contributors